Can Marton Coding Alone Ensure Individual Secrecy?: System Model

 \section{System Model}

 In this paper, we will denote random variables by uppercase letters, their corresponding realizations by lowercase letters and their corresponding sets by calligraphic letters.
-A $n$-sequence of random variables will be denoted by $X^n=(X_1,…,X_n)$, where $X_i$ represents the $i$th variable in the sequence. $\mathbb{R}^d$ represents the $d$-dimensional real Euclidean space and $\mathbb{R}_+^d$ represents the $d$-dimensional non-negative real Euclidean space. $\mathcal{R}$ will be used to represent a subset of $\mathbb{R}^d$. $\mathcal{T}^n_{\epsilon}$ represents the set of jointly $\epsilon$-typical $n$-sequences.
+A $n$-sequence of random variables will be denoted by $X^n=(X_1,…,X_n)$, where $X_i$ represents the $i$th variable in the sequence. $\mathbb{R}^d$ represents the $d$-dimensional real Euclidean space and $\mathbb{R}_+^d$ represents the $d$-dimensional non-negative real Euclidean space. $\mathcal{R}$ will be used to represent a subset of $\mathbb{R}^d$. $\mathbb{Z}$ represents the set of all integers. $\mathcal{T}^{(n)}_{\epsilon}$ represents the set of jointly $\epsilon$-typical $n$-sequences.
 Meanwhile, $[a:b]$ refers to a set of natural numbers between and including $a$ and $b$, for $a\leq b$.
 Lastly, the operator $\times$ denotes the Cartesian product.

 The paper focuses on the two-receiver discrete memoryless broadcast channel with a passive eavesdropper.
 The system model for this case is illustrated in Fig.~\ref{fig:1}.
 In this model, we define $(M_1, M_2)$ as the source messages, $M_i$ as the message requested by legitimate receiver $i$, for all $i\in\{1,2\}$.
 Let $X$ denote the channel input from the sender, while $Y_i$ and $Z$ denote the channel output to receiver $i$ and the eavesdropper respectively.
 In $n$ channel uses, $X^n$ represents the transmitted codeword, $Y_i^n$ represents the signal received by legitimate receiver $i$ and $Z^n$ represents the signal received by the eavesdropper.
 The memoryless (and without feedback) nature of the channel also implies that